 - Kona AI meeting assistant is a $2/user/mo add-on; feels like nickel-and-diming on a product already priced at $11 base

 15Five’s thesis is simple, OKRs fail because nobody updates them.
 The weekly check-in format wraps a 5-minute KR update into the same workflow as manager 1-on-1 prep.
 1,902 G2 reviews at 4.6/5 show teams actually use it, which is the only metric that matters in OKR software.
-In our 180-person Series B test, 15Five produced the highest IC OKR update frequency of any tool we ran (78% of KRs updated within 5 days of week-end versus 44% on Perdoo and 52% on Lattice).
+Wrapping the KR update into the weekly check-in is what tends to keep update frequency high relative to tools that treat OKRs as a separate task.
 The Perform tier at $11/user/mo is the real entry point; the $4/user Engage-only tier doesn’t include OKRs.
 For teams where the budget question comes up, 15Five’s pricing page shows the full module breakdown.
 Strong fit for 50-500 person orgs with a weekly ops rhythm; less compelling for exec teams running annual strategy work separate from team-level OKRs.

 Pricing breakdown